bnadji/BAlert/README.md

     - **"ease-out"**
     - **"ease-in-out"**
     - **"cubic-bezier(n1, n2, n3, n4)"**, e.g., **"cubic-bezier(.39, .5, .87, .51)"**
     - ...etc.
-Any value that is accepted by the **CSS transition-timing-function** standard is accepted here.
+Any value that is accepted by the **CSS transition-timing-function** standard is also accepted here.

 The following example, uses an `alertStart` configuration that will fly in the alert from upper left corner of the screen, expanding its size from a dot to full size and rotating it 1.5 times in one second, using the timing function **ease-in-out**: